Uberspace/lab/source/guide_pleroma.rst

 ::

  [isabell@stardust ~]$ mix pleroma.instance gen
  [...]
+ Could not find "rebar3", which is needed to build dependency :parse_trans I can install a local copy which is just used by Mix Shall I install rebar3? (if running non-interactively, use "mix local.rebar --force") [Yn] Y [...]
  Generated pleroma app
  What domain will your instance use? (e.g pleroma.soykaf.com) []  isabell.uber.space